Skip to main content

 7. MoticEasyScan

-Motic has three varieties of digital pathology scanners to choose from.
+Motic has three varieties of digital pathology scanners from which to choose.
 The MoticEasyScan One has a 1-slide capacity, the MoticEasyScan Pro has a 6-slide capacity, and the MoticEasyScan Infinity has a 60-slide capacity.
-All models boast the capability of scanning one slide per minute and are approved for clinical use, research, and education.
+All models can scan one slide per minute and are approved for clinical use, research, and education.

 Motic Digital Pathology ScannerMotic Digital Pathology ScannerMotic Digital Pathology Scanner